nanvel/blog/pages/books.md

 - Learning Python Design Patterns by Gennadiy Zlobin
 - The book of Satoshi: The collected writings of bitcoin creator Satoshi Nakamoto by Phil Champagne
+- Learn Thai by Thanapol (Lamduan) Chadchaidee and Sam Sackett

 ## Archive